Nobody needs another “10 Healthiest Foods on Earth” article, or another “25 Can’t Miss Superfoods” slideshow that makes you click “Next” 24 times.

 Finally, while some selenium is essential, too much is a bad thing.
 Further, Brazil nuts vary drastically in selenium content depending on their age and whether they’re shelled or not.
 For this reason, I limit the amount I eat to between one and four Brazils each day.

 How I get them each day: After I write for 30-60 minutes each morning, I take a little break.
-During that break, I eat 1 to 4 brazil nuts, with Super Exciting Bonus (below).
+During that break, I eat a brazil nut, with Super Exciting Bonus (below).
 When I used to take a multivitamin, I took it during this break as well.

 Super Exciting Bonus: B-12 supplement.